Reasons for the Cold War: 4 Essay Questions

-(E) Countries that received the financial aids from the Marshall Plan were opening themselves to USA’s influence.
+(E) Countries that received financial aid from the Marshall Plan were opening themselves to the USA’s influence.
 Communism soon fell in disfavour in Western Europe as Marshall Plan helped to kick-start the economic recovery in these countries.
 USA was perceived to be sincere and active in helping Europe while USSR was viewed as being more concerned with its own survival.

 (L) Consequently, the Marshall Plan succeeded in containing the spread of communism by undermining Soviet influence in Europe.